Understanding Customer Experience Analytics and How it can Benefit your Brand

 Enhancing CX through Customer Journey Analytics

 Customer Journey Analytics is the tracking and analysis of the interactions and communications between a brand and its customers.
-Similar to CX Analytics, it enables you to better understand your customer base, but with a focus on the customer journeys.
+Similar to CX Analytics, it enables you to better understand your customer base, but with a focus on customer journeys.

 Customer Journey Analytics can help you improve CX by: